imyashkale/portfolio/docs/index.md

 - Responsible for the complete architecture and design of the service, ensuring smooth integration and communication with other microservices within the Kubernetes cluster.
 - Focused on efficient service deployment and operation, with an emphasis on interaction with microservices.
 - Migrated parts of the service that were initially written in C# to Golang, involving a comprehensive understanding of the existing codebase and requirements to ensure seamless functionality and integration.

-!!! danger "Professional Transition"
-    As part of a strategic organizational restructuring, my employment with SRS Business Solutions Pvt Ltd. was officially transferred to Relanto Global Pvt Ltd., effective from 1st August 2023.
-This transfer, aligned with the company's focus on innovation and business value-driven solutions, occurred without any interruption in service.

 <!-- markdownlint-disable MD024 -->
 ### Software Engineer